strudelbots/strudel-public/README.md

 2. Commit your changes.
 3. Push your changes
 4. By default Strudel will run on every push (you can change those here)
-4. Go to action tab in Github, you will see a new action running. `run strudel-for-logs`
+4. Go to action tab in Github, you will see a new action running. `run strudel_for_logs`
 4. Strudel automatically adds the necessary logging code to the files you change in your branch.
 5. You can now 'pull' strudel changes to your local branch.
 5. When you open pull request, reviewers will see both the logging code and your business logic during the review.